 3. Nursing intervention for patient education

-Custom-developed software for patient education that leverages the power of nursing intervention is an effective method of patient education being currently used by healthcare organizations.
+Custom-developed application for patient education that leverages the power of nursing intervention is an effective method of patient education being currently used by healthcare organizations.
 Teaching sessions are set up with the nursing attendants.

 Using the tech tools, the patient is informed about their illness, the treatment protocol being followed, the doctors assigned to their case and the tests that would be required during the course of diagnosis and treatment plan.